Dupuytren Contracture

 - Definitive etiology unknown; possibly oxidative stress, altered wound repair, and/or abnormal immune response

-- Occurs in three stages (Luck classification) (1):
+- Progresses through three stages (Luck classification) (1):

-- Proliferative phase: proliferation of myofibroblasts with nodule development on palmar surface
+- Proliferative phase: proliferation of myofibroblasts with thickening of the palmar fascia and nodule development on palmar surface

 - Involutional stage: Myofibroblasts spread along palmar fascia to fingers with cord development via production of more type 3 collagen.

-- Residual phase: Fibroblasts are predominant with dense collagen leading to cord tightening and contracture formation
+- Residual phase: Fibroblasts are predominant with dense collagen leading to cord tightening and contracture flexion formation.

 Genetics